apache/datafusion-sqlparser-rs/README.md

 ## Preserves Syntax Round Trip

-This crate allows users to recover the original SQL text (with normalized whitespace and keyword capitalization), which is useful for tools that analyze and manipulate SQL.
+This crate allows users to recover the original SQL text (with comments removed, normalized whitespace and keyword capitalization), which is useful for tools that analyze and manipulate SQL.

-This means that other than whitespace and the capitalization of keywords, the following should hold true for all SQL:
+This means that other than comments, whitespace and the capitalization of keywords, the following should hold true for all SQL:

 ```rust
 // Parse SQL